 #TheHealingProject is a collection of Utility NFTs that leverage IP and blockchain technology to advance the development of safe and natural solutions for chronic disease. #withCanurta – https://canurta.com/the-healing-project/

-We're putting #HealthInnovation
+We're putting #HealthInnovation first.
+And inviting you to make it your thing, too.

-Journey with us as we IRL

-Help us new research, make friends, and join a global community working towards radical healing.
+Journey with us as we launch an NFT that actually heals the world IRL.Help us accelerate new research, make cool friends, and join a global community working towards radical healing.

 April 13 - Intro THP - How does it work? - Utility NFTs that leverage IP and blockchain technology - Platform details